 This analysis reveals a moderate difference between Republican- and Democrat-leaning communities.
-In particular, local governments in Democrat-leaning communities are more likely to see a spending increase than those in Republican-leaning communities (which have a net likelihood score of 0).
+Local governments in Democrat-leaning communities are more likely to see a spending increase than local governments in Republican-leaning.

 Figure 8.
 Democrat-leaning localities more likely to see spending increase.
-Each bar shows, by political leaning, the difference in likelihoods (or "net likelihood") that annual spending for a local government increases versus decreases.
-(The net likelihood score for Republican-leaning communities is 0.)
+Each bar shows, by political leaning, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.
+Political leaning is based on the locality's county vote share in the 2016 presidential election.

-Because population

-size and political leaning often go together, we further disaggregate the spending data between these two factors (Figure 9).
+Because population size and political leaning often go together, we further disaggregate the spending data between these two factors (Figure 9).

-Across population sizes, Democrat-leaning communities are more likely to increase spending on citizen communications and engagement, though the gap between Democrat- and Republican-leaning communities is larger in localities with over 10,000 residents.
+Across population sizes, Democrat-leaning communities are more likely to increase spending, though the gap between Democrat- and Republican-leaning communities is larger in localities with over 10,000 residents.

-Overall, Democrat-leaning, lower-population localities are the most likely to increase spending, while Republican-leaning, higher-population localities are the most likely to decrease spending.
+Overall, Democrat-leaning, lower-population localities are the most likely to increase spending on health services, while Republican-leaning, higher-population localities are the most likely to decrease spending.

 Figure 9.
 Political leaning especially important factor in higher population localities.
-Each bar shows, by political leaning and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.
+Each bar shows, by party leaning and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.